andreheringer/smolDM/README.md

 Very smol Dungeon Master for one shot RPG sessions.

-This project was built with intending to be a Python exercise.
+This project was built intending to be a Python exercise.
 I love Python and want to keep working with it even tho my current work place is a Java shop.

 ## Commands